top of page

 Son of man, set thy face toward the south, and drop thy word toward the south, and prophesy against the forest of the south field; And say to the forest of the south, Hear the word of the LORD; Thus saith the Lord GOD; Behold, I will kindle a fire in thee, and it shall devour every green tree in thee, and every dry tree: the flaming flame shall not be quenched, and all faces from the south to the north shall be burned therein.
 And all flesh shall see that I the LORD have kindled it: it shall not be quenched (Ez 20:46-48).

 Notice that the judgment decree against Edom in Isaiah 34 is splattered throughout with apocalyptic imagery and symbolic language.
 God will “melt the mountains with blood” and “fatten His sword with fat”!
-He will turn Edom’s rivers into tar and its entire geography will be transformed into a combination of sulfur and tar that will burn with “unquenchable fire”!
+He will turn Edom’s rivers into tar and its entire geography will be transformed into a combination of sulfur and tar, burning with “unquenchable fire”!
 Only the birds and thistles will remain!
-Yet is this really possible?
-Are birds and thistles even able to survive such harsh and unlivable conditions??
+Yet, is this really possible?
+Are birds and thistles even able to survive such a harsh and inhospitable environment??
 Finally, God swears that none will ever again pass through Edom’s borders “for ever and ever”.
-However, as modern day Jordan, ancient Edom has been reinhabited multiple times since Isaiah’s ancient proclamation of judgment.
+However, as the country of modern day Jordan, ancient Edom has been reinhabited multiple times since Isaiah’s ancient proclamation of judgment.
 So what exactly is meant by all of this?
-Since none of these things are actually possible, we must conclude that the intent of these scripture passages is to warn of God's impending judgement in the most sobering terminology possible.
+Since none of these things are actually possible, we must conclude that the intent of these verses is to warn of God's impending judgement in the most sobering terminology possible.

 So what do these verses mean?
 Is Babylon truly destined to burn forever and ever??
 I greatly doubt it.
-Yet the phrase “the smoke of her burning rose up for ever and ever” is analogous with the idea that Babylon's destruction will be final and absolute.
+Yet, the phrase ''the smoke of her burning rose up forever and ever'' symbolizes the eternal and absolute destruction of Babylon.
 She will never again recover from God’s fiery judgment.
 She will be history forever!

 6 BIBLICAL FACTS THAT DISPROVE ETERNAL TORMENT